Save time and accelerate Apple Search Ads Advanced

 It’s important to keep in mind the following when duplicating campaigns:

-Duplicated keywords and negative keywords will retain their original status and match type.
+Duplicated search results keywords and negative keywords will retain their original status and match type.
 You may adjust these after duplication.

-Creative Sets ad variations are app-specific and language-specific.
-If you have sets in your original ad groups, they’ll be shared if your new campaign uses the same promoted app and countries and regions.
-If these selections are changed, Creative Sets may not be shared.
+Search results ad variations are app-specific, language-specific, and device-specific.
+If you have custom ads in your original ad groups, they’ll be duplicated if your new campaign uses the same promoted app, countries and regions, and devices.
+If these selections are changed, your custom ads may not be duplicated.

-If you’re experiencing issues when trying to duplicate campaigns
+If you’re experiencing issues when trying to duplicate search